tbates/tbates.github.io/_posts/2000-11-22-base-OpenMx.markdown

 umxPath(cov = c("A", "B"), fixedAt = 1)
 ```

-In total there are 14 new words for describing paths (with, var, cov, unique.bivariate, unique.pairs, Cholesky, defn, means, v0m0, v1m0, v.m., fixedAt, freeAt, firstAt).
+In total there are some 14 new words for describing paths (with, var, cov, unique.bivariate, unique.pairs, Cholesky, defn, means, v0m0, v1m0, v.m., fixedAt, freeAt, firstAt).
 You can learn more about these additional parameters [here](/advanced/1995/11/20/detailed-umxPath.html)

 What follows in this post, is the construction of our toy model using base OpenMx functions.
 Nicely, mxModels can be updated by passing an existing model into mxModel and adding or subtracting objects "line by line".